Pentax K-1 II vs Sony RX10 II

 Travel and landscape photographers will find it useful that the K-1 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The K-1 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the RX10 II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX10 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX10 II was succeeded by the Sony RX10 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Pentax K-1 II or the Sony RX10 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Pentax K-1 II: